zhanghe9704/electroncooling/Readme.md

 ## Intrabeam scattering (IBS) rate calculation

 The IBS rate can be calculated, after the ring and the ion beam are define.
-The IBS rate is calculated using Martini model.
-One needs to set up the grid number for the 3D integral in Martini formula.
+The IBS rate is calculated using Martini model, which assumes the vertical dispersion function is zero everywhere.
+One needs to set up the grid number for the 3D integral in the Martini formula.

 ~~~~c++
 int nu = 100;